Dennis Edney

-Dennis Edney is a Canadian defence lawyer based in Edmonton, Alberta, Canada.
-Originally from Dundee, Scotland, he is noted for his involvement in high-profile cases, including Brian Mills, R. v.
-Trang, as defence attorney for Abdullah and Omar Khadr, who were captured in the War on Terror, for Fahim Ahmad, and for representing the entire Khadr family.
+Dennis Edney (19 December 1946 – 30 December 2023) was a Scottish-Canadian defence lawyer based in Edmonton, Alberta, Canada.
+Originally from Scotland, he was noted for his involvement in high-profile cases, including Brian Mills, R. v.
+Trang, as defence attorney for Abdullah and Omar Khadr, who were captured in the war on terror, for Fahim Ahmad, and for representing the entire Khadr family.
 He also represented Canadian Abdulrahman El Bahnasawy charged in the US with plotting to carry out mass shootings of civilians at concerts, to bomb New York Times Square, and to bomb the city's subway system.

+Early life and education

-Edney was born in Dundee, Scotland, and worked as a building contractor, when he first immigrated to Canada.
+Dennis Edney was born in Dundee, Scotland on 19 December 1946.
+He worked as a building contractor after immigrating to Canada.

 Edney received his law degree in 1987 from the University of Northumbria and has since appeared at all levels of court, including the Supreme Court of Canada and the United States Supreme Court.
-He was appointed as Foreign Attorney Consultant by the U.S. Pentagon to participate in the legal defence of Omar Khadr, at Guantanamo Bay Naval Base, Cuba.
+He was appointed Foreign Attorney Consultant by the U.S. Pentagon to participate in the legal defence of Omar Khadr, at Guantanamo Bay Naval Base, Cuba.

 Career

-Edney has lectured extensively, with emphasis on the Rule of Law, to organizations, universities and conferences throughout North America.
+Edney lectured extensively, with emphasis on the Rule of Law, to organizations, universities and conferences throughout North America.
 He served as keynote speaker on behalf of Amnesty International at Trinity College, Dublin, on the Rule of Law (2005); and in London, England, at the international conference on the "Global Struggle against Torture" (2005).

-On 25 September 2007 Edney appeared on the CBC Radio program As It Happens, where he claimed politics were responsible for the Crown's sudden reversal of process, abandoning the preliminary inquiry, for the Toronto terrorism trial.
+On 25 September 2007, Edney appeared on the CBC Radio program As It Happens, where he claimed politics were responsible for the Crown's sudden reversal of process, abandoning the preliminary inquiry, for the Toronto terrorism trial.
 He was one of the defence attorneys supporting the publication ban on information about the trial, while others decried it.

 In 2008 he received the Canadian National Pro Bono Award: "The significance of his commitment is based not only on the tremendous energy, time and personal resources spent advocating on Mr. Khadr’s behalf, but also based on the complexity of the litigation, which was argued before Canadian and U.S. courts and military tribunals.
 His commitment in the face of potential personal repercussions of representing an unpopular case is a testament to the finest traditions of the legal profession.
 The fruits of [his] labour have not only increased access to justice for one individual but impacted human rights the world over."